 GIA applies a risk-based approach, performing its own risk assessment as well as making use of risk assessments performed by the Group’s Risk Management and other assurance functions (after reviewing the quality of the assurance work performed).
 Based on the results of the risk assessment, GIA produces an annual Audit Plan for review and approval by the Audit Committee.
 The Audit Plan is updated on a quarterly basis according to the Group’s evolving needs.
 GIA provides formal quarterly updates on its activities to the Audit Committee, which include audit results, the status of management actions required, the appropriateness of the resources and skills of GIA and any changes in the tools and methodologies it uses.

 The Head of GIA meets at least once per quarter with the Audit Committee, and immediately reports any issue which could have a potentially material impact on the business of the Group to the Chairman of the Audit Committee.

 GIA has unrestricted access to any of the Group’s property and employees relevant to any function under review.
 All employees are required to assist GIA in fulfilling its duty.
 GIA has no direct operational responsibility or authority over any of the activities it reviews.

 GIA staff govern themselves by following the Code of Ethics issued by the Institute of Internal Auditors (IIA).
 The IIA’s International Standards for the Professional Practice of Internal Auditing constitute the operating guidance for the department.

-For information regarding the external auditors, please refer Auditors.
+For information regarding the external auditors, please refer to Auditors.